m-kus/zk-benchmark/README.md

 We run our experiment on more than 1000 files with varying sizes, where the size of the metamath file is the number of its containing symbols (tokens).
-For the smallest file, hol_idi.mm, which consists of ... tokens, Nexus proving time is seconds.
+For the smallest file, hol_idi.mm, which consists of ... tokens, Nexus proving time is 512 seconds.

-Nexus:
-tiny 13 tokens, 531 s proof time, 1.15 verify time
-162 tokens, 5028s proof time

-ZkWasm transfer-batch-1k-goal.mm 9500 tokens 20 min proof time
+[insert other info for zkvms that will not be shown in the table]

 ## Proof file size VS CPU proof time